Open House Festival

 We will host a short, curator-led talk on Zaha Hadid and the Zaha Hadid Foundation.
 It is repeated and take place at these times: 11.30am and 1pm.
 Drop-in and free, seats are available on a first come, first served basis.

-With the exception of the exhibition gallery, the building is normally closed to the public.
-For Open House, the ground floor of our building will be open for self-guided tours.
+Most of the building is normally closed to the public.
+For Open House, the ground floor of our building will be open for self-guided tours between 11am and 3pm.
 We will have printed guides available.
-We will have a small display of material and images on the building's past history as a school and the international HQ of Zaha Hadid Architects.
+A new display of material and images on the building's past history as a school and the international HQ of Zaha Hadid Architects, will be opened to celebrate ZHF taking part in Open House.

 Building history